Is Mediation Mandatory in Florida Divorces?

 The Benefits of Mediation

-Although mediation is not a requirement in Florida divorces, it does hold many benefits for couples that choose to go through it.
+Although mediation is not a requirement in all Florida divorces, it does hold many benefits for couples that choose to go through it.
 Mediation is typically much quicker than going through a divorce trial.
 Litigation is very time-consuming, largely because the courts are notoriously backlogged.
 As such, a litigated divorce can take several months, if not years.
 Mediation, on the other hand, will usually take just a few weeks, although it may take a couple of months.

 Mediation also provides a more affordable way for couples to get divorced.
 Litigation requires many different costs and expenses that are not a part of mediation, such as court fees.
 Mediation is also more affordable because it does not require the same amount of time as litigation.